Josiah Royce: Historiography

 John Clendenning's 1999 book is the standard biography of Royce.
 Autobiographical remarks by Royce can be found in Oppenheim's study.
 In 1883 Royce was approached by a publishing company who asked him to write the state history of California, “In view of his precarious circumstances at Harvard and his desire to pursue the philosophical work for which he had come east, Royce found the prospect attractive […].
 He wrote to a friend that he was ‘tempted by the money’”.
 Royce viewed the task as a side project, which he could use to fill his free time.
 In 1891 his historical writing career came to an end, but not before he had published several reviews of California’s historical volumes, and articles in journals to supplement his history.
+Royce is also mentioned in the book The Unseen Guest by Joan Darby.